FAQs

 How do I pay for the CFedS Training Program?

-Payment of fees shall be by credit card.
+Payment of fees shall be by credit card or check.
 All application fees are non-refundable and non-transferable.
 The initial fees cover the cost of the training courses, testing (not including your proctor), and educational support.
-Initial training, examination, and CFedS Certification cost is $1,200.00.
-This fee allows you two years or three attempts at the examination, whichever comes first.
+Initial training, examination, and CFedS Certification cost is $1,500.00.
+This fee allows you two years or three attempts at the examination (from the date of registration), whichever comes first.

 Will the training qualify for continuing education credits?